ovhlabs/knowledge-base/en/_posts/2015-08-10-how-to-push-data-in-runabove-iot-lab.markdown

 The webservice uses the verb POST and the data in the http body is in json format.

-The authentication method is a HTTP Basic Auth using `<solutionName>` as username and your WRITE token as password.
+The authentication method is a HTTP Basic Auth using `<applicationName>` as username and your WRITE token as password.

 A valid example body has the following form: